milandamen/Discord-IRC-Python/README.md

 ## Running
 Just launch the bot using `python3 main.py`.
 To quit the bot, type `!quit` in the IRC or Discord channel.

+## Licence

+### Running the bot
+If you use this bot, you must let the users in the Discord and IRC channels know that their messages are being sent to one-another.
+The contributors to this repositories are not responsible for anything done by the program.

+### Developing
+You may change the code from this repository, but you have to credit this repository.
+If you want to help developing this bot, make a fork, make changes in your own repo, then make a Pull Request here.